aminegha/RCGNN_streamflow/README.md

 - **Run the GP File:**

-  For Uncertainty Qyantification, you can run Gussian Process model using (You need to run a streamflow prediction model first):
+  For Uncertainty Qyantification, you can run the Gussian Process model using (You need to run a streamflow prediction model first):

   ```bash
   python gp_nn.py